NM-TAFE/civ-ipriot-in-class-demos/activities/carpark-prj-guided.md

    from display import Display
    ```

-Now we can add the code to add the `component` to the appropriate array.
+Now we can add the code to add the `component` to the appropriate .
 Add the following code to the `register` method:

    ```python
    # ... inside the register method